cebartling/gulp-browserify-example/README.md

 This assumes that you have Node.js installed.
 If you don't, go get it for your platform of choice.
 The npm tool comes with the Node.js runtime.

 1. Install the node modules: `npm install`
+2. Install Compass (assumes you have Ruby installed): `gem install compass`.
+We use SASS in our example.
-2. Retrieve bower components via gulp and bower: `gulp setup`.
+3. Retrieve bower components via gulp and bower: `gulp setup`.
 This will pull down Twitter Bootstrap 3.x and Modernizr.
-3. Build everything and serve it through gulp: `gulp`.
+4. Build everything and serve it through gulp: `gulp`.
 If Chrome doesn't automatically come up, navigate with a browser to http://localhost:8080.